Solar power for our shops and central buildings

 Our shops’ opening hours correspond well with the hours that the sun shines.
 That’s not only handy when you come to shop with us, it's also practical for our energy supply.
 Wherever it’s appropriate, we can use self-generated solar power to provide our shops with electricity.
 Solar panels produce most energy during the day when demand for electricity is also the greatest.
 And of course, they don't emit any CO₂.

-Eoly owns and manages more than 50 installations on distribution centres and Bio-Planet, Colruyt and OKay shops.
-The solar panels generated 5,430 MWh in 2016, the equivalent of the annual energy consumption of 1,552 households.
-Eoly will further expand its number of installations in the future.
+Colruyt Group currently owns and manages 79 installations: 14 on distribution centres and 65 on Bio-Planet, Colruyt Lowest Prices and OKay shops.
+The solar panels generated 7,550 MWh in 2019, the equivalent of the annual energy consumption of 2,157 households.
+We will further expand the number of installations in the future.

 We base the number of solar panels on the building’s energy consumption